Kuro-Suika/Kuros-Handle-Closer/README.md

 - Automatically closes selected handle when started
 - Status line that lets you know whats going on

+## Requirements
+- A Windows pc
+- Windows 10 or newer

 ## License

 This project is **source-available**, not open-source.